May 12th, 2021

 Getting a computer virus is aggravating.
 It can not only slow down your machine and waste hours of your time as you try to fix it but also lead to permanent computer damage.

-If you think your computer has a virus, don’t panic.
-At Asurion, our experts help millions of customers get the most out of their tech and resolve their device problems.
-They’ll show you signs to look for, tell you how to get rid of a virus on your Mac® or PC, and give you tips to prevent one.
+Don't know what to do if your computer has a virus?
+Don't worry, we do.
+Asurion Experts help millions of customers get the most out of their tech and resolve their device problems.
+They'll show you signs to look for, tell you how to get rid of a virus on your Mac® or PC, and give you tips to prevent one.

 What is a virus and how do computers get them?